senalbulumulle/foil-ui/README.md

 # FOIL-button-small

-FOIL-button-small is a DIV class that displays small buttons that can do anything with.
+FOIL-button-small is a DIV class that displays small buttons that can be used for a variety of purposes.

 **To Get Started, call this div class:**